clojurewerkz/streampunk/README.md

 # Stream Punk

-Stream Punk is a Clojure interface to [stream-lib](https://github.com/addthis/stream-lib), stream summarizer and cardinality estimator.
+Stream Punk is a Clojure interface to stream summarization and cardinality estimation libraries, such as [stream-lib](https://github.com/addthis/stream-lib).

 ## Project Goals